nguyenkhois/build-environments/README.md

 |Hot Module Replacement (HMR) enabled for CSS|-|X|-|
 |Client performance optimization|-|X|-|

 TIP!
-You should be carefully before you want update these packages which founded in package.json to newer versions.
+You should be carefully before you want update the dependencies that are founded in package.json to newer versions.

 ## Work directory
 ````
 /
-|--dist
+|--/dist
-|--src
+|--/src
-|   |--images
+|    |--/images
 |    |--index.html
 |    |--index.js
 |    |--...
 |--package.json
 |--...
 ````